perceptolab/devops-demo-app/README.md

 $ docker run -p 8080:8080 -e DB_PASS=<value> devopsdemo:<version>
 ```
 The only exposed port by the container is the `8080` and is mapped as an HTTP-only port (HTTP/1.1).
-Remember that the service will try to connect to a PostgreSQL instance, and if it doesn't connect it will not work.
+Remember that the service will try to connect to a PostgreSQL instance, and if it doesn't it will not work.

 ## Configuration
 The app has some parameters which can be configured via environment variables while deploying it: